SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-28-youre-scaring-me.md

 <img src="{{ site.baseurl }}/images/2020-12-28-youre-scaring-me-NYT-US-cases-per-capita-by-county.jpg" width="400" height="307" alt="NYT: US COVID-19 cases per 100,000 by county" title="NYT: US COVID-19 cases per 100,000 by county" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;"/>
 When you break it down geographically, this county-by-county map from the _NYT_ shows that there are definite hot spots.

+You can slice &amp; dice these data in a number of ways, but right now I'm glad that here at Chez Weekend we're comparatively safe in New England.
+I say _comparatively_ because of course we are not safe: there's plenty of COVID-19 here.
+Just not the nightmare of the South, or southern California.

+So all the numbers in that _JAMA_ editorial are even more damning.
+We don't just have a high death rate, we have geographically concentrated high death rates.
+Why then, are all the red states not yelling for help because our government is hanging them out to dry with little to no public health support?
+I really don't get it.
+Were I prone to conspiracy theories, I'd tend to theorize that somebody is trying to lower the population in the conservative states, and has somehow gotten them to buy into their own deaths.  _It makes no sense._

 ## Not _just_ 'your body, your choice': you live with the rest of us